Complete Financial Questionnaire

 When will you die?

-That’s the question life insurance providers want to be answered more than any other.
+That’s the question life insurance providers want to answer more than any other.

-That’s why they employ actuaries to sift through mortality rates and examine morbidity risks to figure out the chances of you outliving your policy.
+That’s why they employ nerds actuaries to sift through mortality rates and examine morbidity risks to determine the chances of you outliving your policy.

 The actuaries look at factors such as: